Skip-Line/sdo/docs-src/docs/getting-started/index.md

 nav_order: 2
 has_children: true
 ---
-Following are the step by step guides to create and manage the Solana validator.
+Following are the step by step guides to create a Solana validator.